agatorano/agatorano.github.io/index.md

 ---
 layout: page
-title: Hello World!
+title: DATA LIVES
-tagline: Supporting tagline
+tagline: An attempt at creating an interface between Data and Humanity
 ---
 {% include JB/setup %}